Marie-Noëlle Ada

-Ada Meyo Marie Noelle (born 6 April 1990) is a Gabonese beauty pageant titleholder who was crowned Miss Gabon 2012.
+Marie Noëlle Ada Meyo (born 6 April 1990) is a Gabonese beauty pageant titleholder who was crowned Miss Gabon 2012.
 She attended the École supérieure de journalisme de Lille in Lille, France.

 Miss Gabon 2012

 Marie Noelle Ada is from the province of Ngounie.
 She was crowned Miss Gabon 2012 by Miss Universe 2011 Leila Lopes during a festive gala on December 29, 2011, at the "City of Democracy" in Libreville.
 She won cash, a house and a Hyundai ix35.
 She entered the Miss World 2012 competition in China.

 Miss World

 On August 18, 2012, she represented Gabon at Miss World held in the Ordos Stadium Arena in Ordos City, China.

 Ada said that her goals included the construction of a nursing home during her reign as Miss Gabon.